-- Perimeter edge -4' (1.2 m) wide band running along the perimeter edge of the roof insulation. - Penetrations through the insulation -2' (0.6 m) wide band around any roof penetration greater than 4' (1.2 m) in any direction (e.g., skylights, equipment pads, etc.). - Corners Concrete pavers and/or parapets may be required.
-See "Pavers" on page 12 for additional information. - Building exposure Consider the surrounding terrain and its potential effect on overall wind exposure (e.g., nearby woods versus shorelines).
+- Perimeter edge 4' (1.2 m)' wide band running along the perimeter edge of the roof insulation.
+As an alternate to additional ballast, 1 to 4 rows of concrete pavers may be installed along the perimeter edge (see TechNote 508). - Penetrations through the insulation 2' (0.6 m) wide band around any roof penetration greater than 4' (1.2 m) in any direction (e.g., skylights, equipment pads, etc.). - Corners Concrete pavers may be required.
+See "Pavers" section for details about concrete pavers. - Building exposure Consider the surrounding terrain and its potential effect on the overall wind exposure (e.g., nearby woods versus shorelines).

-Prevent wind scouring: The wind performance of stoneballasted PMR assemblies has been excellent.
-Only a few isolated minor scouring problems have occurred, typically limited to small areas in and around corners.
-In these few cases, the ballast has been blown inbound by about 4' (1.2 m) and piled up on the filter fabric, creating additional weight.
+Prevent wind scouring: The wind performance of stone ballasted PMRs has been excellent.
+Only a few isolated minor scouring problems have occurred, typically limited to small areas in a corner.
+In these few cases, the ballast has blown inbound by about 4' (1.2 m) and piled up on the filter fabric, creating additional weight.
 In these instances, concrete pavers should be considered.
 See "Pavers" on page 12 for details.

 Prevent UV degradation of the insulation: Most PMR applications use a filter fabric that typically incorporates a UV stabilizer.
 However, if no fabric is used, the insulation must be totally covered by the ballast to prevent UV degradation.
-The quality of the ballast is critical in these types of applications.
+The quality of the ballast is very critical in these types of applications.
 Too small (fines not more than 10 percent of mix) and the stones may work into the insulation joints or be moved by the wind; too large and the ballast may not provide adequate cover to protect from UV light.

 Provide a Class A fire-resistant roof cover: Class A roof covering, as defined by ULC S107, ULI 790 and ASTM E108.
-(See "Fire and Wind Ratings" on page 20 for details.)
+(See "Fire and Wind Ratings" section for additional details.)
 The requirements for Class A roof construction cover the performance of roof assemblies and roof covering materials when exposed to a fire originating from sources outside a building.
-The stone ballast provides the Class A fire rating.
+The stone ballast or pavers provide the Class A fire rating.